Disclosure Framework—Board's Decision Process

 The Board’s Decision Process is intended to aid the FASB in identifying disclosures to be considered when setting disclosure requirements for individual accounting standards and evaluating existing disclosures requirement.
 A disclosure that may be considered by the FASB will not automatically be required.
 This process involves the FASB and its staff continuing to evaluate the costs, negative consequences and benefits associated with each potential disclosure at the standard level.

 Currently four disclosure areas are being evaluated as part of the Disclosure Framework project.
+Each review will include (1) evaluation of existing disclosure requirements within the Topic after applying the concepts in the Board’s Decision Process and (2) promotion of the appropriate use of discretion by entities specifically within the Topic.
 The Board’s decision process and the entity’s decision process are being used in conjunction to modify the disclosure sections in the following Topics:

 - Fair Value Measurement (820-10-50)